Cindy and Barrett with RV in Montrose

 Full-Time RVers Cindy and Barrett standing in front of their RV

-Living in an RV year-round has been an incredible learning experience so far, from finding ways to stay connected via WiFi, figuring out how to best stay connected to power, dealing with breakdowns while still managing work, school, to taking care of our four-legged family members.
+Living in an RV year-round was an incredible learning experience, from finding ways to stay connected via Wi-Fi to figuring out how to best stay connected to power, dealing with breakdowns while still managing work and school, and caring for our four-legged family members.
 All these experiences are just part of daily life as someone who lives their dream every day by living in an RV!

 If you’re asking if it’s legal, yes, of course!
 However, you do have to be responsible about where you park your RV.
 Know the business rules or local laws affecting the area you want to park your RV if you’re not planning on staying in a campground, RV park, or boondocking on BLM land.